B3none/cs2-instadefuse/README.md

 Download the latest release of CounterStrikeSharp, and put the contents into the `CounterStrikeSharp` directory.

 ## Share the love
-If you appreciate the project then please take the time to star our repository.
+If you appreciate the project then please take the time to star the repository.

 ![Star us](https://github.com/b3none/gdprconsent/raw/development/.github/README_ASSETS/star_us.png)